pagkly/Zed/Investopedia3/Other Comprehensive Basis of Accounting (OCBOA).md

 ## Special Considerations

-In situations where GAAP-basis statements aren't necessary because of [loan covenants](https://www.investopedia.com/terms/c/covenant.asp), regulatory requirements, or similar circumstances, an OCBOA alternative may be the preferred format.
+In situations where GAAP-basis statements aren't necessary because of [[loan covenants]](https://www.investopedia.com/terms/c/covenant.asp), regulatory requirements, or similar circumstances, an OCBOA alternative may be the preferred format.

 OCBOA statements may be more useful for certain entities based on who the users are and what they are expecting to see.
 They may be required by a regulatory agency or may be tied to budgets and management decisions.
 In addition, costs may be reduced since these audits may require less complex procedures and required disclosures.